Vakhtang I Gurieli: Biography

 The ancestry of Vakhtang Gurieli is poorly documented.
-Vakhushti of Kartli's chronicle, one of the principal sources on Georgia's early modern history, refers to him as being "of a Gurieli stock", without elucidating his parentage.
+Prince Vakhushti's chronicle, one of the principal sources on Georgia's early modern history, refers to him as being "of a Gurieli stock", without elucidating his parentage.
 Contemporary documents suggest Vakhtang might have been a son of Rostom Gurieli and brother of George II Gurieli, a genealogy accepted in mainstream Georgian scholarship.
 On the other hand, the historian Cyril Toumanoff regarded him as a son of George II Gurieli.

 Vakhtang was installed as prince-regnant of Guria by the neighboring ruler, Mamia IV Dadiani, Prince of Mingrelia, who had invaded Guria and expelled his brother-in-law George II Gurieli in 1583.
 Prior to his accession, Vakhtang was in possession of the canton of Kobuleti.
 George Gurieli fled to Constantinople to solicit the Ottoman support.
 He was in the Ottoman-controlled town of Gonio in 1587, when Vakhtang died, enabling George to reclaim Guria with the help of the Ottoman government.
 Vakhtang was buried at the Transfiguration Church in the Shemokmedi Monastery, which he had built.

 Family

 He married, in 1583, Tamar (born 1561), a daughter of Kaikhosro II Jaqeli, Atabeg of Samtskhe, and former wife of the nobleman Kaikhosro Oravzhandashvili.
-Widowed, she remarried Manuchar I Dadiani in 1592.
-Vakhtang had a son:
+Widowed, she remarried Manuchar I Dadiani in 1598.
+Vakhtang had a son and a daughter: